eli-rosee/Team5-Software-Engineering/README.md

      - sudo pip3 install pynput==1.7.6
      - pip install psycopg2-binary
      - sudo apt install libxcb-cursor0
+     - sudo apt install tcpdump -y
+     - pip install playsound
+     - pip3 install pygame
+     - pip install psutil

   4. Running the application (must be inside project folder)
-     - python3 server.py (must run server file first)
-     - python3 main.py (open another terminal instance)

-  5. Testing client-server interaction (must be inside project folder)
-     - python3 main.py (open another terminal instance)
+     - python3 main.py

-  6. What happens in main.py?
+  5. What happens in main.py?
-     - First 15 seconds is the loading screen
-     - In those 15 seconds that the game is loading, you can choose what ip address you want (in the terminal)
+     - In the terminal, you can see what is coming through the server's receiving port
+     - First 3 seconds is the loading screen
      - After that, the player entry screen loads
      - In the player entry screen, you can insert the player_id into a player id textbox
-     - To confirm the player id, press enter or click the add checkbox
+     - To confirm the player id, press enter
      - If the player id is in the photon database, it will load the code name for the player
      - If the player id is not in the database, you must enter it yourself
-     - Again, you can press enter or click the add checkbox to confirm the codename
+     - Again, you can press enter to confirm the codename
      - Lastly, you must insert and confirm the equipment id
-     - Pressing enter or the add checkbox, will then add the player completely (sends information to the server)
+     - Pressing enter, will then add the player completely (sends information to the server)
      - If you want to to move sides or to a specific textbox, you can either press tab or click the text box with your cursor
+     - After you have enteted all players that you want, you can click f5 or the button labeled "f5 Start Game" to start the game
+     - You can only enter the game if all players have a equipment id linked to their player and there must be at least one player on eash side
+     - After starting the game, a 30 second timer will start
-     - After the second player is entered, it automatically starts the game and receives data from server.py
+     - Once that timer is done, it will start the game and up the play action screen

-  7. What happens in server.py?
-     - The first thing you enter is the ip address you want
-     - Then server listens for data sent by client or application
-     - After server recieves 2 players from application, it starts generating traffic

-  8. What happens in client.py?
-     - Client talks to the server and the server talks back to client
+     - To return to the player entry screen, click the "Return to Player Entry Screen" button
+     - Clicking the button "Change IP" allows you to change the IP address
+     - pressing f12 or clicking the f12 button allows you to clear out all the players entered

+  6. To verify that the udp set up is correct, run these commands
+     - sudo tcpdump -i lo -n udp port 7500 -X
+     - sudo tcpdump -i lo -n udp port 7501 -X